 I dont even know how this could have passed any internal testing.
 I mean how hard is it to tell if an animation is played in slow-mo?

-Updated by Sickboy almost 4 years ago
+Updated by Sickboy about 4 years ago

 - Status changed from New to Duplicate